PATHWAYS

 Outreach to other communities to encourage an interest in forming

 additional wildlife corridor protection groups.
-(Pathways-Jemez and Wildlife

-Habitat of NM).
 We have met with interested parties in the Jemez and Galisteo

 area many times over the past two years, and a goal of Pathways is to support